seed-labs/seed-labs/manuals/vm/seedvm-manual.md

 Go to the `Network` category, and select the `Adapter 1` tab.
 We will choose the `NAT Network` adaptor.
 Click the `Advanced` drop-down menu to further configure the network adaptor.
+If you don't see such an adaptor, see the note below.

 ![display](./Figs/vm-setting-network.png)

+**Note**: If you don't see the `NAT Network` adaptor, you need to create one.
+Go to the `File` menu, click `Preferences...`.
+You will see a popup window.
+Go to the `Network` tab, and you can add a new `Nat Network` adaptor there.

-## Start the VM and Take Snapshot
+## Appendix A: Start the VM and Take Snapshot

 We can now start the VM.
 You can also use the `Take` button to take a snapshot of your VM.
 This way, if something goes wrong, you can roll back the state of